cncf/devstats.archive/ADDING_NEW_PROJECT.md

 ## To add new project on the production (when already added on the test), you should use automatic deploy script:

-- Make sure that you have Postgres database backup generated on the test server and Grafana DBs available on the test server by running `./grafana/copy_grafana_dbs.sh`.
+- Make sure that you have Postgres database backup generated on the test server (this happens automatically on full deploy and nightly).
+- Make sure you have Grafana DB dumps available on the test server by running `./grafana/copy_grafana_dbs.sh`.
 - Commit to `production` branch with `[deploy]` in the commit message.
 Automatic deploy will happen.
 - Or manually run `PG_PASS=...
 IDB_PASS=...
 IDB_PASS_SRC=...
 IDB_HOST=...
 IGET=1 GET=1 ./devel/deploy_all.sh` script with correct env variables.
 - Go to `https://newproject.devstats.cncf.io` and change Grafana, InfluxDB and PostgreSQL passwords (default deploy copies database from the test server, so it has test server credentials initially).